simofleanta/Energy-Startup-Business-Case/readme.md

 # Startup "Light bulb Energy"
 #We are dealing with a startup that is working on an light bulb electric energy monitoring app for households and in the future for businesses.
-This is an electric energy consumption analysis is present in more regions, Berlin, Groningen and Amsterdam Aarhurs
+This is an electric energy consumption analysis which is present in more regions, Berlin, Groningen and Amsterdam etc.
-#the data is taken from an people living in different households, that are using this app
-#we are interested to understand their Kwt consumption behaviour not only in different regions but aso in different households, for years 2018-2019
-so we can help them take better decisions in their wish to optimize electri consumption.
+The data is taken from an people living in different households and regions, that are using this app We are interested in understanding their KwH consumption behaviour not only in different regions but aso in different households, for the years 2018-2019 in order to enable them to take data-based decisions in their wish to optimize their electric consumption.
-#Anlyzing the Kwt behaviour accross the units, regions and its seasonality, may help us better understand how they waste energy or save energy and therefore optimize costs and even be more evironmentally conscous.
+Anlyzing the KwH behaviour accross the units, regions and seasonality, may help us better understand how they waste energy or save energy and therefore optimize costs and even be more evironmentally conscious.

 # How we dealth with the data
-#formula to estimate consumption is number of lightbulbs of normally 60 W in the unit
-#then the result multiplied by number of hours it is switched on
-#then divide by 1000.
-0.50 euro per h.
+-formula to estimate consumption is number of lightbulbs of normally 60 Watt in the unit -then the result multiplied by number of hours the bulb is switched on -then divide by 1000* 0.50 Kw euro per h.
 #=> rooms 5 - 9(will consider more since there'll be other applicences) just to make it easier to estimate
 #=> rooms 4 - 8
 #=> rooms 3 - 7 -7*60w (each lighting applience)